Frequently asked questions

 Are there any physical limitations in taking part on the activities?

 For most of the activities, anyone with a moderate fitness level can participate.
-There are, however, some exceptions – kindly note that Apukka Husky Adventure, Full Day Husky Adventure, Horseback Riding and In the Footsteps of the Bigfoot are slightly more strenuous activities and require an average fitness level.
+There are, however, some exceptions – kindly note that Apukka Husky Adventure, Full Day Husky Adventure, Horseback Riding and Snowshoe Walk to the Arctic Nature are slightly more strenuous activities and require an average fitness level.
 As safety is our main priority, due to bumps on the tracks and carbon monoxide from the snowmobiles pregnancy is a limitation in taking part on dogsledding or snowmobiling excursions in Apukka.
 In case you have physical conditions (such as a recent hip surgery, heart condition, pregnancy, etc.) that might limit your participation on the activities, it is very important that you inform us of these in advance so that we can ensure your safety outdoors.

 When joining an activity including huskies / horses / reindeer, do we get to drive the sleds ourselves?